How Should We Spend Any Opiate Settlement Funds?

 This document begins by suggesting that “we already know what to do to stem the opioid epidemic” (pg.
 2, emphasis in the original) because what is needed and summarized in the document is “taken from scientific reviews and consensus documents developed by panels of experts” (pg.
 2).
 In addition to being based on science, the document’s recommendations were also selected to be capable of being deployed quickly, likely to be acceptable to the public, and financially sustainable after opiate settlement funds are expended.

-The recommendations fall into three broad categories:
+The recommendations for spending opiate settlement funds fall into three broad categories:

 1) Enhance public and professional education; Create informed demand for effective policies and interventions.